WHAT TO DO IN AMMAN

 Jerash, which is about an hour’s drive from Amman, is a must-see place.
 So, don’t miss out on this half-day trip to visit one of the best-preserved and largest Roman towns in the world.

 Hopefully, this post has helped you find the best places to visit and things to do while in Amman.
 It is a vibrant city with a lot to offer, so enjoy!

 You could end your two days in Amman with some time at a haman.

 However, but there are a few that are supposedly very good.
-So, if you have some time off and want to relax, then go to a hamam.
-Amman is so crazy – especially Downtown – that a few hours in a harman seems to be a perfect way to relax in an Arabic way.
+So, if you have some time off and want to relax, then go to a Hamam.
+Amman is so crazy – especially Downtown – that a few hours in a haman seems to be a perfect way to relax in an Arabic way.

 Traveling to Jordan as a solo female traveler?
 Then check out my solo female travel guide for Jordan.

 Yes, visiting Amman is one of the best things to do in Jordan.
-With two days in Amman you can manage to see the main highlights but as always, you just scratch the surface of an exiting city that has much more to offer than just the things mentioned above but even with one day in Amman you will get a good glimpse of the city and what it has to offer.
+With two days in Amman, you can manage to see the main highlights.
+Still, as always, you scratch the surface of an exciting city with much more to offer than just the things mentioned above, but even with one day in Amman, you will get a good glimpse of the city and what it has to offer.